LordSnoosh/SEIR2222/work/w10/d1/01-react-intro-and-components.md

 A component may be defined using a JS function or class.
 Since the introduction of "React hooks" a couple of years ago, the trend has been to code components exclusively with functions.

-Out user-defined components commonly render other user-defined components and/or React's built-in components...
+Our user-defined components commonly render other user-defined components and/or React's built-in components...

 ### React Elements